 These financial statements have been prepared in accordance with International Accounting Standards 1, Presentation of financial statements ("IAS 1") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-To more accurately reflect the nature of certain expenses, the Company has reclassified certain expenses recorded on the statement of operations in the comparative period.
-These financial statements were approved by the Board of Directors on January 26, 2016.
+These financial statements were approved by the Board of Directors on January 25, 2017.